 Rio Verde Foothills is made up of about 2,000 homes.
-For years, many in the community have relied on water trucked in from the nearby city of Scottsdale, which gets its water from the Colorado River.
+For years, many of them relied on water trucked in from the nearby city of Scottsdale.
+It gets water from the Colorado River.
 But the river is drying up.
 Scottsdale says it has to save water for its own residents.
-Now some people in Rio Verde Foothills must fend for themselves.

 The southwestern United States has experienced drought for more than 20 years.
 Water supplies are shrinking.
-Arizona has increasingly pumped water from underground, but that provides less than half of what the state needs.
-Meanwhile, tens of thousands of new residents arrive every year, and more communities like Rio Verde Foothills are built.
-One report shows that a large area near Phoenix doesn’t have enough groundwater for all the homes—enough for 800,000 people—that developers want to build there.
+Arizona can pump water from underground.
+But that can’t provide half of what’s needed.
+Meanwhile, thousands of new residents arrive every year, and more communities like Rio Verde Foothills are built.
+There isn’t enough groundwater for all those homes.

-Some experts say the solution is to import water from outside of the state.
-One idea is to build a $5.5 billion desalination plant on Mexico’s Sea of Cortez.
-The plant would remove salt from the water and pump that water to Arizona through a 200-mile pipeline.
-Supporters say this could provide a drought-proof supply for decades.
+Some experts say the solution is to import water from outside the state.
+One idea is to build a desalination plant on Mexico’s Sea of Cortez.
+It would remove salt from the water and pump that water to Arizona through a pipeline.
+Supporters say this could provide water for decades.

-Critics see a different future.
-Imported water could cause environmental destruction.
+Critics see a different future: environmental destruction.
 Margaret Wilder is a professor at the University of Arizona, in Tucson.
 She warns that big projects like this one could be used to justify “much more unsustainable development in the desert in the future.”

-Environmentalists say the desalination project would harm the planet in several ways.
+Environmentalists say the desalination project is bad for the planet.
 Some of the salt taken out of the Sea of Cortez might end up back in the ocean, harming wildlife.
 The pipeline would damage land where people and animals live.
 And the desalination process uses lots of energy.
-This would create greenhouse gases, the very gases that are causing the conditions that have led to Arizona’s water problems.
+This would create greenhouse gases, making the drought even worse.

 Desalinating water would likely come at great cost to Arizonans.
 Cities pay about $50 to $150 for 326,000 gallons.
 That’s enough for a family of three in Phoenix for a year.
 Desalinated water could cost 20 times as much.

-Environmentalists say the government should focus on cutting water demand rather than increasing supply.
+Environmentalists say the government should try to cut water demand rather than increase supply.
 That would mean promoting water-saving measures and limiting how many homes are built.

-As more water problems like the one in Rio Verde Foothills crop up, Wilder says she’s hopeful that Arizonans will understand the risks of never-ending expansion into the desert.
+Wilder hopes people will understand the risks of endless expansion into the desert.
 “We need to start asking questions when people present us with these unproblematic, carefree solutions to the water problem.”